-Learn More About Drug and Alcohol Detox from Northpoint Seattle
+Learn More About Alcohol Detox from Northpoint Seattle

-Northpoint Seattle does not handle detox in-house, but we are proud to work with some of the best drug and alcohol detox clinics across the state of Washington.
-We work with clinics that utilize the most modern, holistic methods for drug detox, and we make sure to incorporate them into our treatment plan.
+Northpoint Seattle does not handle detox in-house, but we are proud to work with some of the best alcohol detox clinics across the state of Washington.
+We work with clinics that utilize the most modern, holistic methods for alcohol detox, and we make sure to incorporate them into our treatment plan.

 If we think your recovery will require detox treatment, we will refer you out to one and pick up your treatment once the process has finished, which can take up to two weeks.

 Our goal is to help you successfully stop using drugs without worrying about relapsing.
 And we will make sure you get whatever treatment you need – even if we don’t provide it.
 If you would like to learn more about how Northpoint Seattle can help you with your addiction, call 425.414.3530 today.